ilamvazhuthi/url-performance-checker/README.md

 To use this extension in developer mode follow the below steps
 ==============================================================
--**Clone the repository**
+# URL Performance Checker Deployment Guide

+## Local Testing and Development

+To test and develop the "URL Performance Checker" extension locally in your Chrome browser, follow these steps:

+1. **Clone the repository**:
+   Use your preferred method to clone the extension's repository to your local machine.

+2. **Launch the Chrome browser**:
--**Launch the Chrome browser**
+   Open the Google Chrome browser on your computer.

--**Go to chrome://extensions/**
+3. **Access the Extensions page**:
+   Navigate to `chrome://extensions/` in your browser's address bar.

+4. **Enable Developer Mode**:
+   - On the Extensions page, locate the "Developer mode" toggle switch in the top-right corner.
+   - Turn "Developer mode" on.

+5. **Load the Extension**:
--**On the Extensions page, locate the "Developer mode" toggle switch in the top-right corner and turn it on** -**With Developer mode enabled, you'll see additional buttons at the top of the page: "Load unpacked", "Pack extension", and "Update".**
+   - With Developer mode enabled, you'll see additional buttons at the top of the page: "Load unpacked", "Pack extension", and "Update".
--**Click on the "Load unpacked" button.**
+   - Click on the "Load unpacked" button.
--**This will open a file dialog.
-Navigate to the folder where you cloned and select that folder.**
+   - This will open a file dialog.
+Navigate to the folder where you cloned the repository and select that folder.

+6. **Verify the Extension's Installation**:
--**Your extension should now appear in the list of extensions on the page** -**You should see the extension's icon next to the address bar in Chrome.
-Click on it to ensure it works as expected.**
+   - Your extension should now appear in the list of extensions on the Extensions page.
+   - You should see the extension's icon next to the address bar in Chrome.
+Click on it to ensure it works as expected.

+7. **Reload After Changes (For Development)**:
--**While in Developer mode, any changes you make to the extension's files can be reloaded by clicking the "Reload" link under the extension's entry on the Extensions page.**
+   While in Developer mode, any changes you make to the extension's files can be reflected by clicking the "Reload" link under the extension's entry on the Extensions page.

+8. **Usage**:
--**Enable the extension , it will reload the page and show you the loading time automatically .**
+   Enable the extension.
+Once activated, it will automatically reload the page and display the loading time.

+Happy testing and developing!